SirPlease/Server4Dead-Project/README.md

 > **Coming up / In Progress:**
 * Additional Competitive Configs.
-* Instructions for protecting your Server from small DoS attacks that slip past DDoS filtering. (**Low Priority, as these are filtered by any decent Host that focuses on Game Server with Dedicated Servers**)
+* Instructions for protecting your Server from small DoS attacks that slip past DDoS filtering.
+  * **Low Priority: as these are filtered by any decent Host that focuses on Game Server with Dedicated Servers**

 - - - -
 # < 2 > | **F.A.Q.**